Hobo-Hilly/NetworkPlus/Network-Fundies/Subnetting-Scenarios/README.md

 Scenario #3: You have 209.51.44.0/24, you need to subnet into 5 networks, what is your new subnet mask?
 A.255.255.255.252
 B.225.255.255.240
-C.255.255.255.224
+C.255.255.255.224  $
 D.255.255.255.192

-So based on what we learn if we increase the bits within the networks, the network portion, right.
+So based on what we learn if we increase the bits within the network portion.
 When we start to subnet, that means we get additional networks, right, if we increase the amount of bits that in the host portion we get more hosts, but we're looking at networks right now.
 So, I need to figure out how many bits does it take to get to 5 networks?

 So I know that if we borrow one bit, that gives me two networks 0.0 and 0.128 If we borrow two bits to the power of two is gonna give me four possibilities.